giovannibarbera/commutator/README.md

-# commutator
+# Motorized Commutator for *in vivo* Neural Recordings
-Design files for the 12-channel motorized commutator
+Design files for the 12-channel motorized commutator will be posted here.